mseri/doi2bib/README.md

            the form 'arXiv:ID'.
 PubMed IDs always start with 'PMC'.

     OPTIONS
+       -f FILE, --file=FILE
+           With this flag, the tool reads the file and process its lines sequentially, treating them as DOIs, arXiv IDs or PubMedIDs.
+           Errors will be printed on standard error but will not terminate the operation.

        --help[=FMT] (default=auto)
            Show this help in format FMT.
 The value FMT must be one of `auto', `pager', `groff' or `plain'.
 With `auto', the format is `pager` or `plain' whenever the TERM env var is `dumb' or undefined.

+       -o OUTPUT, --output=OUTPUT (absent=stdout)
+           Append the bibtex output to the specified file.
+It will create the file if it does not exist.

        --version
            Show version information.